 The region around Dushanbe, together with the Rasht valley leading up to the Kyrgyz border, form the central region of Tajikistan.
 Dushanbe is a pleasant enough town to hang around for a day or 2 to resupply, take a hot shower, drink coffee and learn about Tajikistan in museums.

 Travelers are fixated on the Pamir highway, so it’s mostly expats who visit the attractions surrounding Dushanbe.
-The border crossing with Kyrgyzstan at Karamyk is still closed, which means few people make the effort to visit the Gharm valley.
-There are mountains nonetheless.
+The border crossing with Kyrgyzstan at Karamyk remains closed.
+That’s too bad for the Rasht valley, which continues into Kyrgyzstan.
+If one day the borders open, more people will discover this forgotten bit of Tajikistan.

 Khatlon region, south of Dushanbe, is mostly a winter destination, or a place for day trips away from the capital.
 There are no spectacular mountains here, and in summer, it gets boiling hot.
 That is when you want to be in the Pamirs.
 On the flipside, in February and March, while the rest of the country is covered in snow, the south is already a pleasant place to be.